 Specimen templates are available here

 Research around memory suggests that if knowledge is studied once and not revisited or revised, it is not stored in the long-term memory.
-This means that after one lesson, or revising for one test, the knowledge will not be retained unless it is studied again.
-It won’t be recalled unless it is revisited frequently, which will embed it in the long term memory.
+This means that after one lesson, or revising for one test, the knowledge will not be retrievable unless it is studied again.
+The ability for a student to recall information easily is diminished unless it is revisited frequently, which will embed it in the long term memory.
 In the long term this makes recall far easier.

 As part of home learning, students should be revising what they have been taught recently but also content they were taught previously.